barklan/mipt.one-docker/README.md

 ## TODO:

+- remove link underline in navbar
+- add links to pdf's with tasks and koryavov (ocr all beforehand and don't forget to mention the year)
+- focus on populating with phys images for 2nd and 4th semester
 - make a bootstrap row with general info and links to contribute
-- focus on populating with phys images for 2nd and 4th semester
+- a vk community

+- make a degree in antiplag
+- migrate to POST to support limit up to 5000 characters (google translate limit)

 ---